Soontao/presentations/src/node/cap-training/session-6.md

 - custom *action* is used for `WRITE`
 - custom *function* is used for `QUERY`
 - use `NODE_ENV` control the CAP running profile (local sqlite/remote hana).
-- directory name/package name/service name should be same.
 - remember to add the mandatory columns to the initialize CSV file(e.g. PK)
   - please carefully use the CSV init data, ref the advance session
 - `debug` server if you don't know the object detail.